A PRELIMINARY PHARMACOGNOSTICAL REPORT ON THE LEAF OF DREGEA VOLUBILIS (L.F.) BENTH. EX HOOK. F.HTML Full Text

 A PRELIMINARY PHARMACOGNOSTICAL REPORT ON THE LEAF OF DREGEA VOLUBILIS (L.F.)
 BENTH.
 EX HOOK.
-F.HTML Full Text

-A PRELIMINARY PHARMACOGNOSTICAL REPORT ON THE LEAF OF DREGEA VOLUBILIS (L.F.)
-BENTH.
-EX HOOK.
 F.

 ABSTRACT: Dregea volubilis (L.f.)
 Benth.
 Ex Hook. f. is a large twinning shrub belonging to the family Asclepiadaceae.
 The leaf is amphistomatic with tetracytic, anomocytic, paracytic stomata.
-The sides of leaf in surface are straight to curved, surface striated on either sides.
-Mesophyll is interspersed with sphaerocrystalliferous idioblasts.
-Midvein consists of single arcuate vascular bundle, bicollateral, conjoint, endarch.
-In T. S. petiole is oval, adaxially grooved at centre and with two lateral adaxial ridges, consisting of a large arc shaped vascular bundle at centre with a 2 small spherical vascular bundles in adaxial ridges.
+The sides of the leaf in the surface are straight to curved, surface striated on either side.
+The mesophyll is interspersed with sphaerocrystalliferous idioblasts.
+Midvein consists of a single arcuate vascular bundle, bicollateral, conjoint, endarch.
+In T. S. petiole is oval, adaxially grooved at center and with two lateral adaxial ridges, consisting of a large arc shaped vascular bundle at the centre with a 2 small spherical vascular bundles in adaxial ridges.

 Dregea volubilis, Asclepiadaceae, Sphaero crystals, Pharmacognosy

 Staminal column arising from the base of the corolla; anther-tips membranous, broadly ovate-oblong, obtuse; pollen masses oblong, attached to the pollen-carriers by very short caudicles.
-Style-apex dome shaped.
-Follicles 7.5 - 10 cm, long, slightly tapering to a very blunt point, rugosely striate, glabrous.
+Style-apex dome-shaped.
+Follicles 7.5-10 cm, long, slightly tapering to a very blunt point, rugosely striate, glabrous.
 Seeds broadly ovate, flattened, strongly margined, pale yellowish brown; coma 4.5 cm, long, copious 1.
-The present describes micro and macroscopic characters and powder microscopy of leaf of D. volubilis.
-Hence, the information can be of immense use for pharma-cognosists, drug manufacturers and medicinal practitioners in the identification of authentic drug.
+The present describes micro and macroscopic characters and powder microscopy of the leaf of Dregea volubilis.
+Hence, the information can be of immense use for pharmacognosists, drug manufacturers and medicinal practitioners in the identification of the authentic drug.

 OBSERVATIONS AND RESULTS:

-Microscopy: In surface view epidermal cells mostly 5 - 7 sided, rarely 4 sided, mostly polygonal isodiametric, few anisodiametric, sides thick, straight to curved, surface striated, contents dense and few with calcium oxalate crystals.
-Stomata mostly tetracytic, few anomocytic, rarely paracytic, subsidiaries 2-5, indistinct, monocyclic, mostly of f - type, surface striated, guard cells reniform to linear, densely cytoplasmic.
+Microscopy: In surface view epidermal cells mostly 5-7 sided, rarely 4 sided, mostly polygonal isodiametric, few anisodiametric, sides thick, straight to curved, surface striated, contents dense and few with calcium oxalate crystals.
+Stomata mostly tetracytic, few anomocytic, rarely paracytic, subsidiaries 2-5, indistinct, monocyclic, mostly of type, surface striated, guard cells reniform to linear, densely cytoplasmic.
 Uniseriate macro form cylindrical hair distributed all over on either side.

 FIG. 3: POWDER MICROSCOPY

-Presently they are mostly tetracytic, few anomocytic rarely paracytic with subsidiaries 2 - 5 in number, indistinct, mostly f-type on either sides.
+Presently they are mostly tetracytic, few anomocytic rarely paracytic with subsidiaries 2-5 in number, indistinct, mostly f-type on either side.
 Trichomes have been reported as absent 3, while with non glandular uniseriate hairs 4; unicellular and uniseriate hairs 5; uniseriate multicellular and glandular trichomes 6; uniseriate and multicellular hairs 7.
-But presently they are uniseriate macroform cylindrical hair on either sides, distributed commonly all over more on veins in the species studied.
+But presently they are uniseriate macro form cylindrical hair on either side, distributed commonly all over more on veins in the species studied.
 The lamina is described as dorsiventral 3, 5, 6, 7 which is presently confirmed.
 Further, the midrib in T.S. has been reported as ridged adaxially 3.
 Presently the leaf is faintly ridged adaxially and conspicuously ribbed abaxially at midvein.

-The vascular tissue is reported to possess crescent shaped bundle at the centre of the midrib 3, 4, 7.
-Central endarch, bicollateral vascular bundle 5, 6; presently the vascular tissue at mid vein is a single arcuate bundle, bicollateral, conjoint, endarch; the xylem consisting of 30 - 35 tracheary elements in number, arranged in radial rows in contrast to the earlier report of 2 - 6 vessels arranged parallel to each other 5.
+The vascular tissue is reported to possess a crescent-shaped bundle at the center of the midrib 3, 4, 7.
+Central endarch, bicollateral vascular bundle 5, 6; presently the vascular tissue at midvein is a single arcuate bundle, bicollateral, conjoint, endarch; the xylem consisting of 30-35 tracheary elements in number, arranged in radial rows in contrast to the earlier report of 2-6 vessels arranged parallel to each other 5.
 In T.S. petiole is grooved adaxially 3; gradual development of a groove on ventral side 4; circular in shape 5.
-Presently petiole is oval shaped, adaxially grooved at centre with lateral ridges.
+Presently petiole is oval shaped, adaxially grooved at the centre with lateral ridges.
 The epidermis has been reported as single layered, covered by a thick cuticle 3; single layered epidermis 4; covered by thin cuticle 5.
 Presently epidermis is 1-layered, covered with thick cuticle also confirms the earlier observations 3, 4.
 Further, epidermal cells are mostly oval to circular, few barrel shaped, contents dense with tanniniferous idiobalsts in few.
 Hypodermis is collenchymatous 3; below the epidermis colleen-chyma is 3-4 layered with circular to oval cells, angularly thickened cells 5; cortex composed with collenchyma and parenchyma 4.
 Presently ground tissue is heterogenous and consists of collenchyma and parenchyma tissues as reported earlier 3, 4, 5.

-Cortex consists of thin walled, circular to oval parenchymatous cells with having distinct intercellular spaces, some of these cells contain chloroplasts 5; ground tissue is parenchymatous, surrounding the vascular bundle 3.
+The cortex consists of thin-walled, circular to oval parenchymatous cells with having distinct intercellular spaces, some of these cells contain chloroplasts 5; ground tissue is parenchymatous, surrounding the vascular bundle 3.
 Present studies while confirming earlier observations 3, 4, 5 shows that parenchyma is 20-23 layered adaxially and 14-17 layered on abaxial.
 Cells polygonal, oval to circular, walls thin with small intercellular spaces as observed earlier 5; the calcium oxalate crystals are present in the ground tissue 3; rosette and cluster crystals were in ground tissue 6 is confirmed in the present studies.
-Vascular tissue is reported as a crescent shaped, bicollateral, endarch bundle at the centre of the petiole 3; centric vascular strand 5; large crescent shape bundle at the centre while 2 smaller circular bundles close to the adaxial ridges 4.
-Presently, vascular tissue consists of a large arc shaped vascular bundle at centre with a 2 small spherical vascular bundles in adaxial ridges which is conjoint, bicollateral, apericyclic and confirms with earlier observations 3, 4, 5 Xylem consists of numerous tracheary elements arranged in radial rows.
-A 2 - 3 layered cambium is present.
+Vascular tissue is reported as a crescent-shaped, bicollateral, endarch bundle at the centre of the petiole 3; centric vascular strand 5; large crescent shape bundle at the centre while 2 smaller circular bundles close to the adaxial ridges 4.
+Presently, vascular tissue consists of a large arc-shaped vascular bundle at centre with a 2 small spherical vascular bundles in adaxial ridges which is conjoint, bicollateral, apericyclic and confirms with earlier observations 3, 4, 5.
+Xylem consists of numerous tracheary elements arranged in radial rows.
+A 2-3 layered cambium is present.

 ACKNOWLEDGEMENT: The authors are thankful to Dr. P. Padma Rao, A.R.O.
 (Pharmacognosy), Drug Standardisation Unit (CCRH), Hyderabad for valuable suggestions and encouragement, Shri.
 Y. Sairam, Vice President, Anchrom enterprises Pvt.
 Ltd., Mumbai, for HPTLC facility, Dr. P. Uday Kumar, Deputy Director, Pathology Division, National Institute of Nutrition, Hyderabad for the microtome facility and thankful to the Head, Department of Botany, Osmania University, Hyderabad for providing facilities.